 Tony Clear(Moderator)

-Professor Jaqcui Whalley (Paper leader)
+Professor Jaqcui Whalley (Course leader)

-Dr. Ramesh Lal (Paper leader)
+Dr. Ramesh Lal (Course leader)

 to develop and implement a remote monitoring system for the manufacturing process.

 The proposed system will allow Jadcup to monitor the manufacturing process in real-time, change parameters, adjust, and detect any potential issues before they become major problems.
 The implementation of the remote monitoring system will enable Jadcup to increase their standing to Industry 4.0, also known as the fourth industrial revolution.
 Schwab, K (2016).
 Under industry 4.0 the process can be automated based on data and not by human input.
 For Jadcup to advance to Industry 4.0 a few of the following technologies will be implemented in conjunction with the remote monitoring system.